Marten4n6/TinyTor/README.md

 - Bug fixes and misc changes bump the patch

 For more information on SemVer, please visit https://semver.org/.

-## Disclaimer

-This project is <b>NOT</b> related to the official Tor Project. <br/>
-For anything dependent on your privacy/security, please use the [Tor Browser](https://www.torproject.org/download/download-easy.html).

 ## Support Tor